anovos/anovos-docs/docs/api/data_transformer/transformers.md

         a few handful of them.
 (Default value = []) coverage
-        Defines the minimum % of rows that will be mapped to actual category name and the rest to be mapped to others and takes value between 0 to 1.
-Coverage of 0.8 can be interpreted as top frequently seen categories are considered till it covers minimum 80% of rows and rest lesser seen values are mapped to others.
+        Defines the minimum % of rows that will be mapped to actual category name and the rest to be mapped to 'outlier_categories' and takes value between 0 to 1.
+Coverage of 0.8 can be interpreted as top frequently seen categories are considered till it covers minimum 80% of rows and rest lesser seen values are mapped to 'outlier_categories'.
 (Default value = 1.0) max_category
-        Even if coverage is less, only (max_category - 1) categories will be mapped to actual name and rest to others.
+        Even if coverage is less, only (max_category - 1) categories will be mapped to actual name and rest to 'outlier_categories'.
         Caveat is when multiple categories have same rank, then #categories can be more than max_category.
 (Default value = 50) pre_existing_model
         Boolean argument – True or False.
 True if the model with the outlier/other values